CISL-commons-SPA/Drivers-Article-Matching/README.md

 ## Usage
 Example use is shown in `match_fn.py`

-This file has an example article and a list of drivers.
+This file has two examples.
+1) given an article, rank a list of drivers
-For ranking them, run
+2) given a query, rank a list of articles

+To run the examples
 ```
 python match_fn.py
 ```